-Eun Yang anchors News4 Today, the number-one rated morning news in Washington.
-Her day starts in the middle of the night, as she is on air each morning at 4:26 a.m.
+Eun Yang anchors News4 Today, the #1 rated morning news in Washington.

 Yang joined News4 in 2002 as a general assignment reporter specializing in covering breaking news for News4 at 11.
-She then spent several years anchoring the weekend editions of News4 Today before moving into her current position in 2010.
+She then spent several years anchoring the weekend editions of News4 Today.

-Born in Seoul, Korea, Yang grew up in the Washington area.
-She graduated from Paint Branch High School then earned a journalism degree from the University of Maryland.
+Born in Seoul, Korea, Yang moved to the Washington area before she was three.
+She grew up in Prince George’s County and Montgomery County, attended Paint Branch High School and graduated with a journalism degree from the University of Maryland.

 She and her husband are raising their three kids in Washington, DC.